vbookshelf/Private-Audio-Transcriber-MLX/README.md

-# Private-Audio-Transcriber-MLX
+# Private Audio Transcriber
-Offline dictation and transcription for Mac.
+Offline multilingual audio dictation and transcription for Mac.
 Powered by Whisper-MLX.